bobgreenshields/rivers-of-blood/Ideas.md

 ## Rumours
 Maybe have rumours that the pcs can gather around Fallcrest.
 Maybe mix in a few that are meaningless.
-- an uptick in violence and fighting
+- An uptick in violence and fighting
 	- more resulting in blood being split
 	- bloody gang fights
-- giant rats seen down by the lower docks
+- Giant rats seen down by the lower docks
 	- pipe induced hallucinations or were some of them on two feet?
 - One of [[Sergeant Greruga]]'s guard has descended into drunkeness
 	- slumped on the street with a bottle